 Story Telling

-Another one of my long term objectives is to use the USMRR Aquia Line as a string and prop for telling stories in video or graphic novel format.
+Another one of my long term objectives is to use the USMRR Aquia Line as a setting and prop for telling stories in video or graphic novel format.
 I am not a big fan of superhero graphic novels.
 But I do like more realistic and historical stories told in graphic format and they are fun to make.
 However, the possibility of making a video story has been enhanced with the use of some of the new AI video tools that are coming available.
 I have done a limited test of these and the results are promising, but not quite where they need to be yet to make a good video short.

 Here is a test video that I made using mostly Grok, but also some RunwayML.